Hoybaby/React-Memories-Share/README.md

 -----Updating a Post with ID------
 In order to update a post, we must keep track of this ID throughout the components.
 The best way is to establish the ID in the App.js so it can be passed to the child components at a later time.
 To do this, we will do a `useState` hook.
 I have to use the state and state setters in the components which will be used as props later.

+-----Navbar------

+I wanted to make the Navbar feature that I created early to be in its seperate component.
+I cut and pasted the code into a new folder style so it can be organized and clean.
+I added a little different styles which at first created some issues because I wasn't importing the styles correctly.
+The navbar will hold features for the JWT that will be created for authorization.
+For the title, I used a `component={Link}` to redirect the user to the homepage when we make a form for a login.
+Every Link needs to have a `to=''`.
+The navbar has been set up with conditional statements so that it looks a certain way if there is a user or no user at all.
+The information that will get displayed will come from localStorage to hold the name.

+-----AUTH-----
+The auth component is the form handling portion of the application.
+Using Material-Ui I created a functional form that has mutiple fields that will be set to localStorage at a later time.
+The form took a little while to get right with spacing and functions.
+I wanted users to have the option to check if their password is the same and not hidden which is easily down by using a onClick functions with an icon that checks the prevState and flips the state which then passes onto the application.
+I have made applications before and using the google sign in package became different.
+I had to wrap the whole component with `GoogleOAuthProvider` from `@react-oauth/google`.
+It is important to install this package to get it to run properly.
+TO make use of this information, the dispatch method I created earlier with AUTH will set the information into a 'profile' that can be found in localStorage.
+This allows the page to fetch the data and understand that a user is logged in.